 What is modern slavery?

 Modern slavery is an umbrella term which encompasses human trafficking, slavery, servitude, and forced or compulsory labour.
-Simply put, modern slavery describes a situation where someone is made to do something they do not wish to do and that another person gains from this exploitation.
+Simply put, modern slavery describes a situation where someone is made to do something, and another person gains from this.

-Modern slavery is not new.
-Nor is it a phenomenon that can be removed from our everyday lives.
-In truth, modern slavery and exploitation is happening here, in our neighbourhoods and communities.
+Modern slavery is not new or a phenomenon that can be removed from our everyday lives.
+Modern slavery and exploitation is happening here, in our neighbourhoods and communities.
 Exploiters use deception or coercion to control people, including threats to lives, debt bondage or abuse of power and vulnerability.

 - Forced labour – being made to work for little or no money